Key proposals in Major League Baseball labor negotiations

 FREE AGENCY

-MLB: Would keep existing system in which six seasons of major league service required.
+MLB and MLBPA would keep existing system in which six seasons of major league service are required.

-MLBPA: Would keep existing system, subject to agreement on its service time proposal.

 FREE AGENT DRAFT PICK COMPENSATION